Roidv1988/QAFoxProject/README.md

 https://tutorialsninja.com/demo/index.php?route=common/home

-The test scripts included login and logout tests, end tests (adding a product until a purchase is completed), adding and removing products from the shopping cart, adding and removing products from the Wish List, price validation tests, and menu and contact validation.
+The test scripts included login and logout tests, end to end tests (adding a product until a purchase is completed), adding and removing products from the shopping cart, adding and removing products from the Wish List, price validation tests, and menu and contact validation.

 ## 📖 Overview